idec-teams/2024_Evolution_Suisse/docs/documentation/notebook.md

 + Assay to confirm that vanillic acid and other components of the system (e.g., RNAP subunits) are not toxic for cell growth

 ## October
-+ PANCE for different S2060 co-transformant strains using SIAH1-SP
++ PANCE for different S2060 co-transformant strains using SIAH1-SP for system validation